PPgp/bayesLifeHIV/README.md

 We have scaled our original HIV trajectories so that the median for each country aligns with the values in the **HIVprevalence** dataset (columns corresponding to future time periods).
 The **HIVprevTrajectories** is a result of such scaling.

-The scaling (which uses adjusted logit) is implemented in the function ``scale.hiv.trajectories()``.
+The scaling (which uses adjusted logit) is implemented in the function ``e0hiv.scale.trajectories()``.
 One can pass a dataset of trajectories (in the same format as HIVprevTrajectories) and a dataset of one time series per country (in the same format as HIVprevalence).
 Alternatively, it can be performed on the fly within the prediction function ``e0hiv.predict`` by setting the argument ``scale.hivtraj`` to ``TRUE``.
 Argument ``scale.hivtraj.tofile`` in ``e0hiv.predict`` can be used to pass the file name containing the dataset to be scaled to.
 The HIVprevalence dataset is used as the default.

 ### Note